smar000/evoGateway/README.md

 A list of currently found devices can be seen at any time by sending a `POST_SCHEMA` command (see below) to the subscribed MQTT channel.
 This will post the current 'schema', including a list of the devices and zones names detected so far etc, to the `evohome/evogateway/_zone_independent/_gateway_config` MQTT topic.
 On *exiting* the system, a copy of the internal schema is then saved to a file (default `ramses_rf_schema`), and loaded back during subsequent runs of the script.
 This file should not normally need to be manually edited (previous versions are overwritten with the current version).

 Additionally, a `devices.json` file is also saved.
-This file is a simple json dictionary of the devices detected along with the type of device/zone name (if available).
+This file is a simple json dictionary of the device IDs detected along with a default device name based on its zone name (if the zone name is available at the time the file is saved).
 This file *can* be edited manually.
 Incorrect devices (i.e. those misinterpreted during the 'eavesdrop' or those from neighbours etc) should be removed.
 Device names can also be changed here and will be used for the MQTT topic instead of the device id.

 Note that the IDs in this `devices.json` forms the `allowed_list` - i.e. only messages from devices itemised in this file will be processed in future.